Kate Farrell, Storyteller

-Once Upon… A Storyteller’s Memoir by Kate Farrell will reach women of all ages as it explores my first forty-two years in a narrative shaped by the Jungian concept of the heroine’s quest archetype, while interweaving elements of feminine myth and fairy tales.
+Once Upon: A Storyteller’s Memoir by Kate Farrell will reach women of all ages as it explores her first forty-two years in a narrative shaped by the Jungian concept of the heroine’s quest archetype, while interweaving elements of feminine myth and fairy tales.
 It follows the extraordinary journey of a woman crippled by infant trauma to become an independent, accomplished single mother of a thriving toddler boy.
-It describes the effects of both negative and positive mothering—the abuse of my own mother and the nurturing of “other mothers” outside the home—the intersectionality of marginalized people, as secrets are revealed within my own family, and the healing lessons of intimate relationships: Part One – Girlhood; Part Two – Adult & Motherhood.
+It describes the effects of both negative and positive mothering—the abuse of her own mother and the nurturing of “other mothers” outside the home—the intersectionality of marginalized people, as secrets are revealed within her own family, and the healing lessons of intimate relationship.
+Once Upon follows the circular path of the heroine’s journey in three stages, Part One: Entanglements & Jealousies, Part Two: Escape & Initiation, Part Three: Return & Recognition.

 ~Linda Joy Myers, President of The National Association of Memoir Writers and author of Don’t Call Me Mother and Song of the Plains.
 Linda Joy co-teaches programs with Brooke Warner in their Magic of Memoir series of workshops.